 Construction on the new refurbishment and extension works will commence this month at a cost of over €1 million of which €250,000 is being provided by the Mayo Roscommon Hospice Foundation.
 The works are due to be completed in August 2014.

-The works will involve the refurbishment and extension to the female ward.
-The extension will have a total floor area of 84sq.m and will consist of a two bed high dependency unit ward room with ensuite facility, a visitor room with enclosed garden space adjacent, a sluice room, 3 ensuite bathrooms to service existing wards together with additional parking facilities and an ambulance set down area.
+The works will involve the refurbishment and extension of the female ward.
+The extension will have a total floor area of 84sq.m and will consist of a two-bed high dependency unit wardroom with an ensuite facility, a visitor room with enclosed garden space adjacent, a sluice room, 3 ensuite bathrooms to service existing wards together with additional parking facilities and an ambulance set down area.

 The fabric of the building is being totally upgraded to include: